frederikgramkortegaard/corree/README.md

 # Declare wanted flags, args and types
 declared_args = {
     "age": float,
-    "name": str,            # A single argument of the specified type "foods": [str],         # 0 .. n arguments of any type specified inside the brackets "numbers": [int],
+    "name": str,            # A single argument of the specified type (place inside bracket for required arguments) "foods": [str],         # 0 .. n arguments of any type specified inside the brackets "numbers": [int],
     "domain-name": str,
     "likes-cake": bool,     # bool, takes no arguments except the flag itself.
     "IP-PORT":  (str, int), # both the count and order of types are required for successful parsing },

 # This would be sys.argv[1:] usually, the parser handles
 # both strings as well as lists of strings as input